-Audacity is a free-to-download, open-source and cross-platform audio editing software that puts a lot of power with just about anyone who’s willing to fiddle with the interface a little.
+Audacity is a free-to-download, open-source, cross-platform audio editing software that puts much power into just about anyone willing to fiddle with the interface a little.

 Also read: How to record on Audacity?
 A brief guide